Google Chrome: Release channels, cycles, and updates

 The Chrome beta channel for Android was launched on January 10, 2013; like Canary, it runs side by side with the stable channel for Android.
 Chrome Dev for Android was launched on April 29, 2015.

 All Chrome channels are automatically distributed according to their respective release cycles.
 The mechanism differs by platform.
 On Windows, it uses Google Update, and auto-update can be controlled via Group Policy.
 Alternatively, users may download a standalone installer of a version of Chrome that does not auto-update.
 On macOS, it uses Google Update Service, and auto-update can be controlled via the macOS "defaults" system.
 On Linux, it lets the system's normal package management system supply the updates.
 This auto-updating behavior is a key difference from Chromium, the non-branded open-source browser which forms the core of Google Chrome.
 Because Chromium also serves as the pre-release development trunk for Chrome, its revisions are provided as source code, and buildable snapshots are produced continuously with each new commit, requiring users to manage their own browser updates.

-In March 2021, Google announced that starting with Chrome 94 in the third quarter of 2021, Google Chrome Stable releases will be made every four weeks, instead of six weeks as they have been since 2010.
+In March 2021, Google announced that starting with Chrome 94 in the third quarter of 2021, Google Chrome Stable releases would be made every four weeks, instead of six weeks as they had been since 2010.
 Also, Google announced a new release channel for system administrators and browser embedders with releases every eight weeks.
+Five years later, it was announced that Chrome would follow Firefox in moving to its two-week development schedule, with the upcoming release of Chrome 153 on September 8.